image

 Employees covered under the EA are entitled to one rest day per week, without pay.
 If the employee works on their rest day, they are entitled to more pay.
 This is as follows.

-• If the employee works on their rest day, at the employer’s request, they can earn one day’s salary for up to half of the normal daily working hours.
-They can earn two days’ salary for more than half of the normal daily working hours, and two days’ salary plus overtime for work that is beyond the normal daily working hours; and
+• At the employer’s request, they can earn one day’s salary for up to half of the normal daily working hours, two days’ salary for more than half of the hours, and two days’ salary plus overtime for work beyond normal daily working hours.

-The regulation on working hours only applies to workmen, generally defined as someone who works in manual labor and does not earn more than S$4,500 per month (US$3,347), and non-workmen who is covered under the EA and earns no more than S$2,500 (US$1,859) per month.
+The working hours regulations apply to workmen (those doing manual labor earning no more than S$4,500 per month) and non-workmen covered under the Employment Act earning no more than S$2,500 monthly.

 Salary computation